 Canada is a signatory to the United Nations Framework Convention on Climate Change (the "UNFCCC"), which was entered into in order work towards stabilizing atmospheric concentrations of greenhouse gas ("GHG") emissions at a level to prevent "dangerous anthropogenic interference with the climate system".
 The UNFCCC came into force on March 21, 1994.
-Subsequent international negotiations led to the Kyoto Protocol, an international treaty which extends the UNFCCC and commits its signatories to reduce GHG emissions.
-The Kyoto Protocol was adopted in December 1997 and came into force on February 16, 2005.
-Canada withdrew from the Kyoto Protocol effective December 2012.
 On December 12, 2015, the UNFCCC adopted the Paris Agreement, which Canada ratified on October 5, 2016.
-Under the Paris Agreement, countries have also committed to an ambitious goal of holding the increase in global average temperature to well below 2°C above pre-industrial levels, while they pursue efforts to limit the temperature increase to 1.5°C above pre-industrial levels.
-In 2018, members of the Paris Agreement launched the Talanoa dialogue in order to assess the members' collective efforts and progress with respect to the long term goal to peak global GHG emissions, and subsequently achieve net zero emissions.
+Under the Paris Agreement, countries have committed to an ambitious goal of holding the increase in global average temperature to well below 2°C above pre-industrial levels, while they pursue efforts to limit the temperature increase to 1.5°C above pre-industrial levels.
+As of January 1, 2019, 184 of the 197 parties to the convention have ratified the Paris Agreement.
+In December 2018, the United Nations annual Conference of the Parties took place in Katowice, Poland.
+The Conference concluded with the attendees reiterating their commitment to the targets set out in the Paris Agreement and establishing a transparency framework related to, among other matters, emissions and climate finance reporting.

-In May 2015, Canada submitted its Intended Nationally Determined Contribution ("INDC") to the UNFCCC Secretariat, pledging a 30 percent reduction from 2005 levels - approximately 523 Mt - by 2030.
+In May 2015, Canada submitted its Intended Nationally Determined Contribution ("INDC") to the UNFCCC Secretariat, pledging a 30 percent reduction from 2005 levels-approximately 523 Mt-by 2030.
 In addition, provincial/territorial and federal leaders met and agreed that they would work together to build a national climate change plan.
 At a follow-up meeting of the First Ministers and Prime Minister on March 3, 2016, the parties agreed under the Vancouver Declaration on Clean Growth and Climate Change to launch a process to develop the Pan-Canadian Framework on Clean Growth and Climate Change (the "Framework"), which was released on December 9, 2016 at the First Ministers meeting.
 Saskatchewan was the only province that decided not to adopt the Framework.

-Prior to the release of the Framework, the federal government announced in October 2016 that it will set a minimum price on carbon starting at \$10 per tonne of CO_2e in 2018, which will increase by \$10 per year until it reaches \$50 per tonne of CO_2e by 2022.
+Prior to the release of the Framework, the federal government announced in October 2016 that it will set a minimum price on carbon starting at \$10 per tonne of CO2e in 2018, which will increase by \$10 per year until it reaches \$50 per tonne of CO2e by 2022.
 This approach will be reviewed in 2022 to confirm the path forward, including continued increases in stringency.
 Under the federal plan, each province and territory will be required to implement carbon pricing in its jurisdiction by 2018, whether in the form of a carbon tax or a cap-and-trade system.
 If the carbon price in a jurisdiction does not meet the federal minimum price, the federal government will step in and impose a carbon price that makes up the difference and return the revenue to the province or territory.
 In addition, provincial and territorial goals for reducing emissions must be at least as stringent as federal targets.
-Currently, Canada's four biggest provinces representing more than 80 percent of Canada's population (Ontario, Québec, Alberta and British Columbia) have carbon pricing in place that meets the federal benchmark.
+Seven provinces and territories have introduced carbon-pricing systems in place that would meet federal requirements (Alberta, British Columbia, Quebec, Prince Edward Island, Nova Scotia, Newfoundland and Labrador and the Northwest Territories).
+The federal carbon-pricing regime will take effect in Saskatchewan, Manitoba, Ontario and New Brunswick in April 2019; it will take effect in the Yukon and Nunavut in July 2019.
+Saskatchewan and Ontario have challenged the constitutionality of the federal government's pricing regime; and New Brunswick has intervened in Saskatchewan's constitutional challenge.
+In October 2018, the federal government announced an alternative pricing scheme for large electricity generators designed to incentivize a reduction in emissions intensity, rather than encouraging a reduction in generation rates.